Shaping a Vision for the Conewago

 Posted: December 28, 2010

-Funded by a $750,000 grant awarded to Cooperative Extension by the National Fish and Wildlife Foundation, the Conewago Creek Initiative is a locally-led, collaborative partnership effort that seeks to improve water quality in the Conewago Creek watershed in Dauphin, Lebanon, and Lancaster Counties.
+Funded by a $750,000 grant awarded to Extension by the National Fish and Wildlife Foundation, the Conewago Creek Initiative is a locally-led, collaborative partnership effort that seeks to improve water quality in the Conewago Creek watershed in Dauphin, Lebanon, and Lancaster Counties.
 Key partners include the local watershed group (Tri-County Conewago Creek Association), the Dauphin, Lebanon, and Lancaster County Conservation Districts, the USDA NRCS, PADEP, and many others.

 In engagement efforts such as the Conewago Creek Initiative, community participation is critical to success.
 So is having a plan, and the involvement of the community in developing that plan.